AlmaLinux/bootc-images-rpi/README.md

 * the initial setup requires more steps that necessary.
 We can make it smoother in the future
 * because of the firmware issue, bootc-image-builder alone isn't enough to build a raw boot image

+## Install Instructions

+Download and extract an image from Releases.

+Flash it to an m.2 drive, sd card, or usb device.

+You can then look at the README.txt on the storage device along with customizing user-data as needed.

+Move the storage device to the Pi.

+Boot it for the first time with a monitor and keyboard attached, as you will need to do a bit of initial setup.

+When it starts, press `ESC` to get into the UEFI menu.

+Select `Device Manager`

+Select `Raspberry Pi Configuration`

+Select `ACPI / Device Tree`

+Change `System Table Mode` to `Device Tree`

+Back out, save the config and reset the pi.

+You should now have a bootable system.

 ## Project Status & News

 * **[2025-06-10]** Forked repo for RPI specific images